Nonprofit Job Search Tips

 Why Use Skills Sections?

 The truth is the skills sections are useful to show that you can form a resume that explains your background as applied to the job description.
 You should have applicable skills sections: research skills, writing skills, finance skills, budgeting experience, and so on as needed for your resume and the job.
+Using skill sections is one of the most impactful nonprofit job search tips you can utilize that truly works!

 Do Use A Word Template